Real Madrid back on track with 3-2 win over Inter Milan - WHIZ News

-MADRID (AP) — Substitute Rodrygo scored an 80th-minute winner as Real Madrid beat Inter Milan 3-2 to get its Champions League campaign back on track on Tuesday.
+MADRID (AP) — Real Madrid needed some help from its young Brazilian substitutes to get its Champions League campaign back on track on Tuesday.

+Rodrygo scored in the 80th minute after an assist by Vinícius Júnior to give Madrid a 3-2 win over Inter Milan after relinquishing a two-goal lead in the first half.

-Madrid had relinquished a first-half lead with goals from Karim Benzema and Sergio Ramos.
-Inter’s Lautaro Martínez made it 2-1 at the break and set up Ivan Perišić’s 68th-minute equalizer.
+Karim Benzema and Sergio Ramos had put the hosts ahead, but Inter’s Lautaro Martínez made it 2-1 before halftime and set up Ivan Perišić’s 68th-minute equalizer.

-Rodrygo salvaged the win with a shot from inside the area after a pass by countryman Vinícius Júnior.
-The Brazilian duo had entered the match less than 15 minutes earlier.
+Rodrygo salvaged the win with a shot into the top corner from inside the area after a low pass by 20-year-old countryman Vinícius Júnior about 15 minutes after the Brazilian duo entered the match.

+“It was a beautiful goal,” Madrid coach Zinedine Zidane said.
+“They came out playing well and helped the team.”

+It was the fifth goal in eight Champions League matches for the 19-year-old Rodrygo.

 The home win moved Madrid out of last place in Group B. Borussia Mönchengladbach won 6-0 at Shakhtar Donetsk in the other match to take the group lead with five points, one more than Madrid and Shakhtar.